7 Land-Cover classification

 To specify our model I will use the {parsnip} R package which goal it is “… to provide a tidy, unified interface to models that can be used to try a range of models without getting bogged down in the syntactical minutiae of the underlying packages”.
 Parsnip therefore will remove some of the complexity of using a package such as {xgboost} might present.
 It also allows you to switch between different model structures with ease, only swapping a few arguments.
 Parsnip will make sure that model parameters are correctly populated and forwarded.

-Following (Friedl et al. 2010) we will implement a boosted regression (classification) regression tree using the {xgboost} R package, via the convenient {parsnip} R package interface.
+Following (Friedl et al. 2010) we will implement a boosted regression (classification) tree using the {xgboost} R package, via the convenient {parsnip} R package interface.
 The model allows for a number of hyper-parameters, i.e. parameters which do not define the base {xgboost} algorithm but the implementation and structure of it.
 In this example hyper-parameters for the number of trees is fixed at 50, while the tree depth is flexible (parameters marked tune(), see below).

 Note